 ReadBlock

-If CCCCCCCC = 11111110 (ReadBlock) a simple ack response shall be sent.
+If CCCCCCCC = 11111110 (ReadBlock), a simple ack response shall be sent.
 The Select message shall be immediately followed (back-to-back) by a Get Data Start message.

 ◄ [ch1+ch2]: ACK

 After the Get Data Start, the System shall emit enough Get Data Continue messages for the Decoder to transmit the requested amount of data.
 This sequence uses variable length feedback format as described in Section 2.2.4 above.